 Safety first: never endanger yourself or others in an attempt to save an injured animal.
-If the animal is creating an immediate hazard on the road dial 911 or *THP.
-Do not approach injured deer; they are powerful animals and they can hurt you.
+If a live animal is creating an immediate hazard on the road dial 911 or *THP.

 This basic wildlife rescue kit comes in handy in many situations: